 The School Safety and Resiliency Act, an act relating to school safety and regularly referred to as Senate Bill 1, was passed during the 2019 Regular Session.
 The Office of the State School Security Marshal was established to monitor school safety and security initiatives, born out of legislation developed after the Marshall County High School shooting that occurred on January 23, 2018.
-Compliance officers will be assigned to districts throughout the state to conduct school on-site reviews to ensure compliance with the law, using a 66-point assessment tool DOCJT prepared in accordance with SB1.
+Compliance officers will be assigned to districts throughout the state to conduct school onsite reviews to ensure compliance with the law, using a 66-point assessment tool DOCJT prepared in accordance with SB1.

-The budget includes restricted funds in each fiscal year for a \$4,000 training incentive stipend and associated fringe benefit costs for state troopers, arson investigators, hazardous devices investigators, legislative security specialists, and Vehicle Enforcement officers within the Kentucky State Police; Horse Park mounted patrol officers; State Park rangers; Agriculture investigators, Charitable Gaming investigators; Alcoholic Beverage Control investigators; Insurance fraud investigators; Attorney General investigators; and School Security Officers.
+The Budget of the Commonwealth includes restricted funds in fiscal year 2021 for a \$4,000 training incentive stipend and associated fringe benefit costs for state troopers, arson investigators, hazardous devices investigators, legislative security specialists, and Vehicle Enforcement officers within the Kentucky State Police; Horse Park mounted patrol officers; State Park rangers; Agriculture investigators, Charitable Gaming investigators; Alcoholic Beverage Control investigators; Insurance fraud investigators; and Attorney General investigators.

+The Budget of the Commonwealth includes in fiscal year 2021 restricted funds for a \$4,000 training incentive stipend and an amount equal to the required employer's contribution of the supplement to the defined benefit plan to which the officer belongs for School Security Officers.
 Each eligible peace officer must meet the requirements of Peace Officer Professional Standards Act training.
-The stipend payments are provided from the Kentucky Law Enforcement Foundation Program Fund (KLEFPF) to approximately 8,000 certified peace officers.
+The stipend payments are provided from the Kentucky Law Enforcement Foundation Program Fund (KLEFPF) to approximately 8,000 certified peace officers in the amount of \$46,782,100 in fiscal year 2021.